 - Yields: Serves 8

-- 2 inches ginger, sliced into smaller parts
+- 2 inches ginger, chopped into smaller parts or ground

-- 4-5 onions, medium size, chopped into 8 parts
+- 4-5 onions, medium, chopped into small pieces or pureed

-- 6 tomatoes, ripe, sliced into smaller parts
+- 4-5 tomatoes, ripe, sliced into smaller parts or pureed

 - 1 tsp. turmeric